christopherAlberts/immensity/README.md

 You'll notice that the number graph does not match a 100%.
 Dis is due to switching between the float and int data type in the sourse code.

 We now have a unique series of numbers the same length as our message.
 This can be used to indicate the number of positions each of the original characters will move on the *"ASCII cyrcle"* as it were.
 This is how we go abouut incrypting our originam string.
-The series of numbers we abtained from ouur graph can also be used as a *'key'* to decrypt the encoded string, the only diffrince is the opporatoin will just need to be done in reverse.

 ### Multiprocessing, what is it and why are all the cool kids using it? ###